atgreen/red-light-green-light/README.md

 }
 ```

-You must set the `RLGL_CLIENT_PUBKEY` environment variable to tell the
+In order to verify client signatures, you must set the
+`RLGL_CLIENT_PUBKEY` environment variable to tell the script where to
-script where to find your client's public key.
-Normally this is found
+find your client's public key.
+Normally this is found in
-in `~/.config/rlgl/public_key.pem`, and so:
+`~/.config/rlgl/public_key.pem`, and so:

 ```shell
 $ rlgl verify RLGL-AFC7DB2 | RLGL_CLIENT_PUBKEY=~/.config/rlgl/public_key.pem sh
 ```

-Verification gives auditors confidence the server owning the private
+Verification gives auditors confidence that the server owning the
-key associated with the given public key was responsible for
+private key associated with the given public key was responsible for
 generating the given report.
 It also tells us that the evaluation was
 initiated by the client associated with the client public key.
 The
 rekor record provides a timestamp telling us what time this happened